aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-java-sdk/README.md

 SUBSCRIBE and UNSUBSCRIBE requests are limited to only one filter due to SDK client API limitation.

 Real PUBACK information is not available from that client.
 Instead hard-coded reason code 0 is used to create a response on gRPC request.

-Disconnect reason code 0 will be used in any disconnect gRPC event due to corresponding field missing in MQTT 3.1.1 DISCONNECT.